peterhinch/micropython-lcd160cr-gui/README.md

 ## 5.6 Scale class

-Please note this is **under development**.
-The API for this widget may change.

 This displays floating point data having a wide dynamic range.
 It is modelled on old radios where a large scale scrolls past a small window having a fixed pointer.
 This enables a scale with (say) 200 graduations (ticks) to readily be